fiskr/lesen/README.md

 There are definitely better ways to write the same code, and package it in modules that are simple and powerful.

 But in the end, I solved my problem.
 Now literate programming is easy, and I hope, more accessible.

+## TODO:

+- Add command line option for directing output to a file, like `curl`'s `-o`

+- Modularize the logic, break them out into independent modules to be referenced by both scripts